PEST CONTROL TIPS & FAQs

 General questions

-At 1st Pest Control, our Certified Pest Control Technicians are highly knowledgeable on all pests known to infest buildings and grounds in the Lower Mainland.
-Correctly identifying the pest will allow our technicians to build a treatment plan tailored to your home environment and pest situation.
+These droppings and damages you observe could be from a number of possible pests.
+Correct identification allows to build a treatment plan tailored to your home environment and pest situation.
 This will ensure your home receives the most effective treatment program and reduces the likelihood of recurrence.

 Bed bugs